microsoft/BotBuilder-Samples/samples/javascript_nodejs/21.luis-with-appinsights/README.md

     ```bash
     git clone https://github.com/microsoft/botbuilder-samples.git
     ```
-- In a terminal, navigate to javascript_nodejs\23.luis-with-appinsights
+- In a terminal, navigate to samples/javascript_nodejs/21.luis-with-appinsights
     ```bash
-    cd javascript_nodejs\23.luis-with-appinsights
+    cd samples/javascript_nodejs/21.luis-with-appinsights
     ```
-- Point to the MyGet feed
-    ```bash
-    npm config set registry https://botbuilder.myget.org/F/botbuilder-v4-js-daily/npm/
-    ```
+- [Optional] Update the .env file under samples/javascript_nodejs/21.luis-with-appinsights with your botFileSecret For Azure Bot Service bots, you can find the botFileSecret under application settings.
 - Install modules and start the bot
     ```bash
     npm i & npm start
-    ```
-- To reset registry, you can do
-    ```bash
-    npm config set registry https://registry.npmjs.org/
     ```

 # Testing the bot using Bot Framework Emulator